kiranojhanp/proshore-todo/README.md

 - This repo basically contains two repos (frontend and backend) as submodules.
 - The usage of git submodules helps with the proper seperation of frontend and backend developement.
 - both repos contain individual `Dockerfiles`
-- The `docker-compose.yml` in the runs them
+- The `docker-compose.yml` in this repo runs them in a same container
 - Majority of the code is self explainatory.
 Comments are added in few tricky parts.

 ## Expected result